What is the Storm Window and Insulating Panel Campaign?

 Installation is easy; in fact, an estimated 80% of storm windows are installed as a do-it-yourself measure.
 In addition to energy savings at a lower cost, modern high-performance storm windows and insulating panels provide improved comfort, acoustic improvements, and aesthetic appeal.
 They can also be used in historic buildings to improve window performance while preserving important aesthetic features of the primary windows.
 Similar benefits are possible in commercial buildings, where single-pane or double-pane clear glass windows are common in older construction.
 The Department of Energy estimates that upgrading all single-pane and all double-pane clear glass windows in the U.S. with low-e storm windows and insulating window panels could collectively save homeowners and businesses more than one quadrillion British thermal units (BTUs) of energy and $20 billion per year.

 How Storm Windows and Insulating Panels Work

-Storm windows and insulating panels, typically consist of a single pane of glass or plastic in an aluminum or wood frame that is installed either on the inside or outside of the primary window.
-While older models needed to be installed and removed seasonally, modern storm windows are more versatile and are designed to be installed permanently.
-Modern storm windows are available in a variety of configurations and colors, including the option to match the function of the primary window with both fixed and operable models3.
+Storm windows and insulating panels typically consist of a single pane of glass or plastic in an aluminum or wood frame installed on the inside or outside of the primary window.
+While older models required seasonal installation and removal, modern storm windows are more versatile and are designed for permanent installation.
+Modern storm windows are available in a variety of configurations and colors, with both fixed and operable models that can match the function of the primary window.3

 - "Primary Energy Consumption" EIA 2019 (https://www.eia.gov/energyexplained/use-of-energy/)